Plon/MasterThesis/LitReview/rl_function_approximation.md

 Recurrent neural networks (RNNs) define a class of neural nets that allows connection between nodes to create cycles so that outputs from one node affect inputs to another.
 This enables the networks to exhibit temporal dynamic behavior.
 They are well suited for analyzing sequential data.
-Long short-term memory (LSMT) is a form of RNN that recently has been successfully applied to financial time series forecasting.
+Long short-term memory (LSMT) is a form of RNN that recently has been successfully applied to financial time series forecasting \cite{siami2018forecasting}.

+The architecture of neural nets carries an a priori algorithmic preference, known as inductive bias.
+For certain problems, specific network architectures can significantly outperform more deeply layered FNNs.
+E.g., convolutional neural networks perform well when dealing with computer vision tasks, while Long Short Term Memory performs well when dealing with sequence data.
+A neural net inductive bias should be compatible with the bias of the problem it is solving if it is to generalize well out-of-sample.